 If you’ve ever taken a handwritten prescription from a doctor or looked at the notes from your visit, it seems like no amount of squinting could help the letters get clearer.
 Bad handwriting almost seems like a requirement for graduating from med school.
+Although most doctors use electronic medical records today, you might still come across handwriting from your doctor—and have trouble deciphering it.

 For one thing, doctors have to write more than just about any other job.
 “In the medical field, if it’s not documented, it didn’t happen,” says Celine Thum, MD, medical director at ParaDocs Worldwide.
 Anything you talk about behind closed doors needs written evidence for your medical history.